 Frequently Asked Questions

-What is a receivable management service?
+What are receivable management services?

 How do collection agencies contact debtors?